MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-archive-mobile-stable-channel.md

 - The **Open in Microsoft Edge** option is available for saving files to OneDrive (Android).

-- Brand info (logo) of New Tab Page (NTP) is now pulled from MS Graph.
-If you only configure brand logo in the Intune portal, you must also configure it in the Azure portal.
+- Brand info (logo) of the New Tab Page (NTP) is now pulled from MS Graph.
+If you only configure the brand logo in the Intune portal, you must also configure it in the Azure portal.
 For more information, see [Add company branding - Basics](/azure/active-directory/fundamentals/how-to-customize-branding#basics).

 - InPrivate mode can be managed by Mobile Device Management (MDM) Policy setting for [InPrivateModeAvailability](/deployedge/microsoft-edge-mobile-policies#inprivatemodeavailability).